matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 This modification to the redaction algorithm requires a new room version.
-However, event relationships can still be used in existing room versions, but the user experince may be worse if redactions are performed.
+However, event relationships can still be used in existing room versions, but the user experience may be worse if redactions are performed.

 ## Potential issues